jfixemer/AsioSelectAdapter/README.md

 }
 ```

-This would transform into:
+This would transform into  A helper function / functor / lambda and a modified 'main' loop based

-A helper function, possibly a static function beside main but shown as an external
+on asio io/executor.run()

-here to illustrate that the wrapper function doesn't need the AsioSelect.hpp included.
+Helper function:
 ```c++
 #include <sys/select.h>
 #include <boost/system/error_codes.hpp>